subrata001/Cancer-Classification-Through-Dual-Channel-Feature-Engineering/README.md

 # Cancer-Classification-Through-Dual-Channel-Feature-Engineering

 Dataset Type: External Test Set (Public) & Internal Test Set (Private).

 Abbreviation: H for Hematoxylin and E for Eosin.

 ROC: Receiver Operating Characteristic.

+Save all the files in one folder and run the code in jupyter notebook.

 The Repository performs a classification task using test datasets on the trained models.
 The AI techniques used in this study for binary classification (benign vs. malignant and low-grade vs. high-grade) are support vector machine (SVM), logistic regression (LR), bagging tree, boosting tree, and dual-channel bidirectional long short-term memory (DC-BiLSTM) network.
 The regions of interest (ROIs) of H&E tissue samples extracted from whole slide images (WSIs) were used for generating the non-overlapping patches of size 64 × 64 pixels, and stain deconvolution technique was used to separate the Hematoxylin and Eosin channels.